marej9/Modeling_Dynamic_Systems/README.md

-# Modeling_Dynamic_Systems
-Forschungspraxis an dem Lehrstuhl ITR

 # Modeling Dynamical Systems
+Research Project at the Chair of Information-Oriented Control, Technical University of Munich (TUM)

 ## Project Overview
 This project focuses on the modeling and comparison of different approaches for time series prediction of dynamical systems.